SainsburyWellcomeCentre/NeuralPlayground/examples/agent_examples/TEM_README.md

 **Important Notes:**

+- If the resulting save paths are to be correct, this model must be run from where it is found in the repository, namely `NeuralPlayground/examples/agent_examples`.
 - Running the full TEM model may require significant computational resources and time.
 - Pretrained models are provided for convenience, allowing you to explore the results without training the model from scratch.
 Pre-trained version of the model are hosted on a separate data repository on GIN.
 GIN offers an interface almost identical to GitHub.